Dishwasher Not Draining Repair Cost: What to Expect (2026)

 What DIY parts actually cost:

 We recommend trying the free fixes first.
 Clean the filter and check for a kinked drain hose.
-If those don’t work and you’re not draining after cleaning the filter, the problem is downstream, and a technician’s $50-$75 diagnostic fee is worth it to avoid replacing the wrong part.
+If those don’t work and you’re not draining after cleaning the filter, the problem is downstream.
+A technician’s $50-$75 diagnostic fee is worth it to avoid replacing the wrong part.

 DIY pump replacement saves $100-$200 in labor.
 If you’re comfortable disconnecting water lines and electrical connections, it’s manageable with a model-specific tutorial.
 See our dishwasher drain pump guide for testing steps and replacement instructions.

-If the drain pump is humming but water is not moving, the pump likely needs replacement.
+If the drain pump is humming but water isn’t moving, the pump likely needs replacement.
 See our dishwasher drain pump guide for testing steps, or call a technician and expect $200-$450 total.

 Should You Repair or Replace?